 If you are an elected official, you may think a little distressed area of community poverty is well hidden, but the bad news is that rail, planes, transit, and highways all display community poverty quite well.
 Your local television news or Internet maps will blow your cover.
 So it won't go away.
 A uniformly low-income neighborhood is the least likely of urban or community problems to heal itself.

 Individual families and individuals do lift themselves out of poverty, through hard work, a little luck, and education.
 Tools such as individual development accounts are helpful solutions for particular youth, immigrants, and households.
-(This is a U.S. program but one that should be imitated widely.)
+(This is a U.S.-originated program but one that should be imitated widely.)
 But community poverty area does not improve spontaneously.

-Good research now shows that the income disparities and wealth disparities between majority and minority households continues to hold true as a generalization.
+Research now shows that the income disparities and wealth disparities between majority and minority households continues to hold true as a generalization.

 Discrimination still certainly exists, but even more importantly, racial segregation in residential areas and in the social arena separates African-American and Hispanic households from the best schools, the social networks by which we hear about employment, and the variety of job opportunities that are necessary to begin on a low rung of the ladder and have a better opportunity waiting for you in a couple of years.